mconbere/mconbere.github.com/salary/index.markdown

 ## Disclaimer

-A complete history of my salary as a software engineer in San Francisco.
-Transparency in salary information may create an environment where we can reduce salary inequality.
+This is a complete history of my salary as a software engineer in San Francisco.
+I strongly believe that transparency in salary information can create an environment where we can reduce salary inequality.
 I don’t provide this information to cause social discomfort.
 Instead, this information may be useful if you are negotiating a job in a similar line of work and are in an underrepresented and disadvantaged group.

 For more information about why I’m providing this, here is some interesting reading: